Pediatric Sleep Medicine in Charlotte, NC

 Sleep disorders in children affect the entire family.
 Gingras Sleep Medicine understands this all too well.
 Let us help solve your child’s sleep problem to provide them, and you, with better nights and brighter days.

 Gingras Sleep Medicine recognizes that children are not simply small adults.
 They have special sleep challenges and needs.
-Dr. Jeannine Gingras is a caring pediatric-trained sleep specialist in Charlotte and Concord, North Carolina with board certifications in sleep medicine.
+Dr. Jeannine Gingras is a caring pediatric-trained sleep specialist in Charlotte, North Carolina with board certifications in sleep medicine.
 She is a recognized leader in pediatric sleep disorders.

 Having practiced sleep medicine exclusively since 1999, Dr. Gingras is uniquely qualified to evaluate and treat the full spectrum of infant and childhood sleep disorders, from breathing disorders due to prematurity or sleep apnea, to sleep disorders in toddlers and teenagers.